 Cloud computing can be accessed using the usual devices such as computers, smartphones, and tablets.

-There are many cloud computing service providers, including Google cloud platform.
-Each provider offers different services, pricing plans, and features, and it is very important to choose one that meets your specific needs within your budget.
+services, pricing plans, and features, and it is very important to choose one that meets your specific needs within your budget.

 Once you've chosen a provider, you'll need to sign up for an account.
 This typically involves providing your contact information and setting up a payment method.